Chengstar01/PhaABPpred/README.md

   - `Python` >= 3.8

-- Download `PhaABPpred-main.zip`to your computer
+- Download `PhaABPpred-main.zip` for accessing Releases button to your computer

 - open the dir and install `requirements.txt` with `pip`